hazzelnuts/ntfy-for-delphi/README.md

 # Publish a message

-You can create a topic to notify subcribers.
+Create a topic to notify subcribers.
 As the topic's name will become a public url, remember to make it difficult to guess it.

 ``` pascal